Skip to content

 Short description

-HTTP Security headers improve the privacy and security of a web application and protect it from vulnerabilities at the client side.
-The most common HTTP security headers are:
+HTTP security headers improve the privacy and security of a web application and protect it from vulnerabilities.
+See the following list for common HTTP security headers:

-CloudFront response header policies allow you to add one or more HTTP security headers to a response from CloudFront.
+CloudFront response headers policies allow you to add one or more HTTP security headers to a response from CloudFront.

 Resolution

-You can use the managed security headers response policy that includes pre-defined values for the most common HTTP security headers.
-Or, you can create a custom response header policy with custom security headers and values that can be added to the required CloudFront behavior.
+You can use managed response headers policies that include pre-defined values for the most common HTTP security headers.
+Or, you can create a custom response header policy with custom security headers and values that you can add to the required CloudFront behavior.

 1. Open the CloudFront console.

-2. Choose the distribution you want to update.
+2. Choose the distribution that you want to update.

-3. Under the Behaviors tab, select the cache behavior you want to modify.
+3. Under the Behaviors tab, select the cache behavior that you want to modify.
 Then, choose Edit.

 5. Choose Save changes.

-The following is an example of CloudFront response with HTTP security response headers :
+See the following example of a CloudFront response with HTTP security response headers:

 curl -I https://dxxxxxxxbai33q.cloudfront.net